 For all CL competitions, boundaries must be clearly marked by either a rope or white line with flags.
 Please see Clause 20 of CL's General Playing Regulations for more information.
 Sanctions may be applied by the OCC for non-compliance in this regard.

 LAW 21 - NO BALL

 Law 21.10 shall not apply.
-The remainder of Law 21 shall apply and, in addition:
+The remainder of Law 21 shall apply, and it should be noted that Free Hits do not apply in these competitions.